 Fish is a quality source of protein that is rich in vitamins and minerals.
 Fatty fish, like salmon, is high in EPA and DHA omega-3 fatty acids, which is good for heart and brain health.

 Eggs provide high quality protein and can contribute omega-3 fatty acids to the diet if fortified or pasture raised.
 Eggs are rich in the mineral choline, which is important for cognitive development, metabolism, and liver function.
-(6) Although eggs contain dietary cholesterol, the effects of this intake do not necessarily increase your blood cholesterol.
-(7)
+Although eggs contain dietary cholesterol, this does not necessarily increase your blood cholesterol.

 Beans are one of our favorite foods because they are packed with high quality nutrients.
 All of the world’s longest lived populations consume beans weekly, if not daily.
 Beans of all varieties contain plant-based protein, complex carbohydrates, fiber, vitamins, and minerals.
 These nutrients promote gut health, decrease risk of developing heart disease, cancer, and diabetes, and promote a healthy weight.

-Fruits, vegetables, and herbs provide fiber, phytochemicals, vitamins, and minerals.
-The phytochemicals in fruits and vegetables are different from the ones found in animal protein, whole grains, and beans, so it’s important to include lots of healthy wrap fillings for best nutrition!
+Fruits, vegetables, and herbs provide fiber, phytonutrients, vitamins, and minerals.
+The phytonutrients in fruits and vegetables are different from the ones found in animal protein, whole grains, and beans, so it’s important to include lots of healthy wrap fillings for best nutrition!

 Healthy Wrap Serving Suggestions

-Serve these easy wraps for lunch alongside some fresh fruit to create a balanced meal.
+Serve these easy wraps for lunch alongside some fresh fruit to create a Whole Life Plate.
 Depending on the ingredients you used, you may want to serve some extra veggies on the side.
 Pair veggies with hummus or a Greek yogurt dip for a boost in nutrition and flavor.

 If holding the wrap in the refrigerator overnight, take note of the density of your tortilla and the moisture of the spread you used.
 While some wraps and spreads do fine overnight, others can result in a soggy wrap.
 If using a soft tortilla, consider placing a “barrier” (lettuce, cheese, or meat) between the spread and the wrap.
 Alternatively, leave the spread off overnight and add it when you’re ready to eat.